 Now, are you going to look for another job again?

-Just be honest and up front.
-I promise it’ll free you up from dealing with morale issues later on… Not to mention will help with eliminating some turn-over.
+Just be honest and up front during the interview.
+Doing so will free you up from dealing with morale issues later on… Not to mention will help with eliminating some turn-over.

-How have you seen this in your work?
+How have you seen lies during interview in your workplace?